samboylett/react-make-resizable/README.md

 #### onResizeEnd

 Called when the resize ends with the mouse event, final bounding rectangle of the element and the side which was being dragged

+### makeResizable

+Components returned by this HOC take the same props as Resizable, any other props will be passed to the wrapped component.

 ### Resizer